chrisburnell/chrisburnell.com/src/posts/articles/2024-03-24-memoizing-asset-bundles.md

 ## <q>If it ain’t broke, don’t fix it.</q>

 Well, I felt like breaking things.
-If it meant the end result would be more maintainable than what I started with, I tore it apart and put it back together with the knowledge I’d accumulated in the many years since I first built it.
+If it meant the end result would be more maintainable than what I started with, I tore my website apart and put it back together with the knowledge I’d accumulated in the many years since I first built it.

 It wasn’t much of a chore at all to convert things over to the ESM syntax, so a majority of the work ahead of me had more to do with brushing aside cobwebs and picking apart code that had been left untouched for a long time.

 Reviewing all the code that makes up my Eleventy build *was* a slow and sometimes tedious process but also a cathartic one, and I’m glad I took the time to do it.
-I’m even more proud of my website, my favourite thing that I own, as a result.
-Good vibes all around. <c-emoji>☺️</c-emoji>
+I’m even more proud of my website as a result. <c-emoji>☺️</c-emoji>

 But after a *tonne* of refactoring, I found my build times getting bigger and bigger.

 ## Trudging Along

-It’s definitely worth mentioning that there are nearly 1,300 files being written by Eleventy for my website, so I don’t expect everything to be built *instantly*!
-However, when my local build times started climbing to **2–3 minutes** and **~10 minutes** for my GitHub Action that builds and deploys my website… I knew something was wrong.
+It’s certainly worth mentioning that there are nearly 1,300 files being written by Eleventy for my website, so I don’t expect everything to be built *instantly*!
+However, when my local build times started climbing to **2–3 minutes** and **~10 minutes** in my GitHub Action that builds and deploys my website… I knew something was wrong.

 Or, more likely, *I* was doing something wrong.

-I battled against these excruciating build times for a couple of weeks as I tinkered on the rebuild here and there, and the mental overhead and waiting around was *more* than getting to me.
+I battled against these excruciating build times for a couple of weeks as I tinkered on the rebuild here and there, but the mental overhead and waiting around was *more* than getting to me.

 **Enough is enough!**

 It was time to get to the bottom of things.

-I had noticed, through using [Eleventy’s Debug Mode](https://www.11ty.dev/docs/debugging/), that the [Bundler Plugin](https://github.com/11ty/eleventy-plugin-bundle) was taking huge chunk of the build time.
+I had noticed, through using [Eleventy’s Debug Mode](https://www.11ty.dev/docs/debugging/), that the [Bundler Plugin](https://github.com/11ty/eleventy-plugin-bundle) was taking up a massive chunk of the build time.
 This probably wasn’t an issue coming just from using the Bundle plugin, and much more likely to be a result calling the `renderFile` shortcode from the [Render Plugin](https://www.11ty.dev/docs/plugins/render/) inside the `css` and `js` shortcodes from the Bundler plugin on every page:

 {% raw %}
 ```twig